 - Photos or videos from the scene of the accident

 - Witness statements

-Be sure to notify your legal team if you have these or any additional forms of proof that may help bolster and support your potential right to compensation.
+Be sure to notify your legal team if you have these or any additional forms of proof.
+They may help bolster and support your potential right to compensation.

 Jacoby & Meyers Law Offices May Be Able to Help You

 If you were involved in a car accident in Los Angeles, Jacoby & Meyers Law Offices might be able to help you fight for compensation.
-Our team can investigate your case and help you determine who may pay for the rental car while your car is in the repair shop.
+Our team can investigate your case.
+Investigation results can help you determine who can pay for the rental car while your car is being repaired.

-Our lawyers might also be able to help you prove the cause of the accident, assign financial liability to the at-fault driver, and negotiate a settlement with their insurance company.
+Our lawyers might be able to help you prove the cause of the accident.
+They can also assign financial liability to the at-fault driver, and negotiate a settlement with their insurance company.